klees/ILIAS/docs/documentation/input-processing.md

 "Escaping" is the procedure to prepare some data to be outputted in a certain context.
 It is a measure to allow another system to correctly interpret the data in the way our system intends it to be interpreted.
-This has security implications in some contexts, since incorrect interpretation of some user provided data will lead to a degraded security in some subsystem.
+This has security implications in some contexts, since incorrect interpretation of user-provided data may lead to a degraded security in some subsystem.
 Widely known vectors that use missing or incorrect escaping are SQL-injection and Cross-Side-Scripting.
 The famously and widely used `ilDB::quote`-method is an example for such a procedure that defends the database against injections of SQL.

-Escaping thus is a question of the context in which data is outputted from the system and thus on the exact other end of the data processing the system performs.
+Escaping is a question of the context in which data is outputted from the system and thus on the exact other end of the data processing the system performs.
-When data is inputted to the system it certainly in general ain't possible to determine the context to which the data will be outputted later on.
-The correct means of escaping thus cannot be determined at that point as well.
-Escaping thus is a problem that needs to be tackled at the various output interfaces of the system.
+When data is inputted to the system, it certainly in general is not possible to determine the context in which the data will be outputted later on.
+The correct means of escaping thus cannot be determined at that point.
+That means that escaping is a problem that needs to be tackled at the various output interfaces of the system.

 ### Sanitizing